 It’s important for diabetes patients, their caretakers and the individuals involved in their day-to-day life to know the signs of severe hypoglycemia — so it can be quickly treated.
 A medication called glucagon is a potentially life-saving tool for correcting these severe lows.

 Who is at risk of a severe low?

-For diabetic patients undergoing treatment, those with type 1 diabetes are three times as likely to experience hypoglycemia than those with type 2 diabetes.
-The CDC’s National Diabetes Statistics Report found that in 2016, 235,000 people went to the emergency room due to severe hypoglycemia.
+For patients with diabetes, those with type 1 diabetes are three times as likely to experience hypoglycemia than those with type 2 diabetes.
 You may be at risk of a severe low if you:

 - Exercise at an intense level

 - Have insulin pump problems

 Glucagon is a hormone that plays a critical role in quickly raising the body’s blood sugar levels to restore balance.
 It was discovered and studied since 1922.
 Over time, there have been three major advances in the administration of glucagon for treating severe lows: